every student at the school is able to attain their highest possible standard in educational achievement; and

 Julie Marra

-My husband Preston and I have two children – Theo, the youngest, is in Year 2 (2024) and Charlie is in Year 6.
-You will typically find me outside the Lalaga Pod classrooms or somewhere in between Lalaga and Te Ara Nui (senior school).
+My husband Preston and I have two children – Theo, the youngest, is in Year 3 (2025) and Charlie is at Intermediate School.
+You will typically find me outside the Ara Pakeke classrooms.
 As a Board member I want to help our school to become the best school for our tamariki/children.
 I am passionate about supporting our kids to reach their full potential whether in academia, sports, art, culture or whatever they are into.
 I want our kids to love coming to school to be the best version of themselves that they can be.
 And give them a safe environment to grow through practice, trial and error.

 Louis Heap (Tumuaki / Principal)